stardusteight-d4c/instagram-clone/README.md

 export default MiniProfile
 ```

-<li type="square"><strong>An API for your design system</strong> - Utility classes help you work within the constraints of a system instead of littering your stylesheets with arbitrary values.
+<li><strong>An API for your design system</strong> - Utility classes help you work within the constraints of a system instead of littering your stylesheets with arbitrary values.
 They make it easy to be consistent with color choices, spacing, typography, shadows, and everything else that makes up a well-engineered design system.</li> <br />

-<li type="square"><strong>Never ship unused CSS</strong> - Tailwind automatically removes all unused CSS when building for production, which means your final CSS bundle is the smallest it could possibly be.
+<li><strong>Never ship unused CSS</strong> - Tailwind automatically removes all unused CSS when building for production, which means your final CSS bundle is the smallest it could possibly be.
 In fact, most Tailwind projects ship less than 10kB of CSS to the client.</li> <br />

-<li type="square"><strong>Hover and focus states</strong> - Want to style something on hover?
+<li><strong>Hover and focus states</strong> - Want to style something on hover?
 Stick hover: at the beginning of the class you want to add.
 Works for focus, active, disabled, focus-within, focus-visible, and even fancy states we invented ourselves like group-hover.</li> <br />

-<li type="square"><strong>Dark Mode</strong> - Don’t want to be one of those websites that blinds people when they open it on their phone at 2am?
+<li><strong>Dark Mode</strong> - Don’t want to be one of those websites that blinds people when they open it on their phone at 2am?
 Enable dark mode in your configuration file then throw dark: in front of any color utility to apply it when dark mode is active.
 Works for background colors, text colors, border colors, and even gradients.</li> <br />

-<li type="square"><strong>Extend it, tweak it, change it</strong> - Tailwind includes an expertly crafted set of defaults out-of-the-box, but literally everything can be customized — from the color palette to the spacing scale to the box shadows to the mouse cursor.
+<li><strong>Extend it, tweak it, change it</strong> - Tailwind includes an expertly crafted set of defaults out-of-the-box, but literally everything can be customized — from the color palette to the spacing scale to the box shadows to the mouse cursor.
 Use the `tailwind.config.js` file to craft your own design system, then let Tailwind transform it into your own custom CSS framework.</li> <br />

 ```js
 // tailwind.config.js